Jarichi/Mysteries-of-Rankhra/World Notes/Locations and NPCs/Makhshar Desert/Hunter Settlement/Badawi.md

 #biologics
-Physical manifestation of the [[Concept of Exploration]].
+Physical manifestation of the [[../../../Deities/Concepts/Concept of Exploration]].
 It appears to protect the hunter tribe from harm, and appears to move around the desert in a totally random path.

 OWLCAT OWLCAT!!!